 The Coopers Coborn House system promotes the integration of students across different forms and year groups.
+Students develop a sense of pride in their House, working not just for themselves, but for others.

 Upon joining the school, students are allocated to one of our four houses; Coborn, Gibson, Guild or Ratcliffe.
 A badge, in the colour of the house, is sewn to each student’s blazer to identify their allegiance.
 Membership of the House enhances the student’s sense of identity and belonging and creates a spirit of friendly competition, collaboration and cooperation.
 This friendly rivalry is given opportunity to manifest itself in a wide-range of inter-house events.